ImmunityBio Inc. (IBRX) Shares Soar Above 1-Year High

-The stock price of ImmunityBio Inc. (NASDAQ: IBRX) has surged by 8.77 when compared to previous closing price of 3.08, but the company has seen a 48.23% gain in its stock price over the last five trading sessions.
+The stock of ImmunityBio Inc. (NASDAQ: IBRX) has increased by 5.07 when compared to last closing price of 5.92.
+Despite this, the company has experienced a 85.67% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in ImmunityBio Inc. (NASDAQ: IBRX) Right Now?

-The 36-month beta value for IBRX is also noteworthy at 1.38.
-There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”
+compared to its average ratio and a 36-month beta value of 1.33.
+Analysts have mixed views on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Sponsored

-The average price estimated by analysts for IBRX is $8.00, which is $5.65 above than the current price.
-The public float for IBRX is 83.44M, and at present, short sellers hold a 31.91% of that float.
-The average trading volume of IBRX on May 04, 2023 was 4.32M shares.
+The average price point forecasted by analysts for ImmunityBio Inc. (IBRX) is $8.00, which is $2.78 above the current market price.
+The public float for IBRX is 83.44M, and currently, short sellers hold a 35.93% ratio of that float.
+The average trading volume of IBRX on May 11, 2023 was 5.20M shares.

 IBRX’s Market Performance